Reviews from around the internet

-- An ideal cleat for technical mountaineering and ice climbing, the Asolo development team, made the AFS 8000 ready for the extremes.
+- An ideal boot for technical mountaineering and ice climbing, the Asolo development team, made the AFS 8000 ready for the extremes.
 It has a crampon-compatible Vibram outsole with deep lugs and a tread pattern which grips on the ground and secures the foot on a variety of surfaces.

 - The Asoframe technology, which creates a single molded unit for the heel, midsole and toe box, renders a lightweight and firm support.
 The midsole, combined with carbon fiber and fiberglass frame maintains the structure and stability.

 The dual-color Vibram Nilgiri is a crampon-ready outsole.
 The angled lugs on the toe and heel area ensure grip on descents and ascents.
-Its aggressive and self-cleaning lugs, which are strategically laid out, give stability and enhance the braking ability of the cleats.
+Its aggressive and self-cleaning lugs, which are strategically laid out, give stability and enhance the braking ability of the boots.

 The AFS 8000 has a PU midsole with carbon fiber and fiberglass skeleton.
-This layout makes the cleat supportive and stable without adding too much weight.
+This layout makes the boot supportive and stable without adding too much weight.
 The PU midsole soaks up the vibration from ground impacts while keeping a durable cushioning thus, enhancing walking comfort.
 The AFS anatomical footbed provides additional padding and support.

 The Asolo AFS 8000 is a double-boot that uses Pebax for its outer shell.
 This elastomer (a polymer with elastic properties) has a multitude of benefits, making it favorable for a broad range of outdoor activities.
 This material is appreciated for its low weight, flexibility and stress resistance.
 Also, it is widely used in the footwear industry as it can withstand extreme environments (low to high temperatures).